zenkaeser/Git-1/week1/homework.md

-# Homework week 1
+# Homework

-The idea of this homework is to fork the [homework repository](https://github.com/HackYourFuture-CPH/hyf-homework) from hack your future, clone it into your computer, do some changes, and push the changes into your fork (copy) of the repository.
+The idea of this exercises is to practice what we learned during the class.
+There are two parts: in the first one we will practice the basics of git and github, while in the second part we will practice working with branches and doing pull requests.

+## Part 1

 1. Go to https://github.com/HackYourFuture-CPH/hyf-homework and fork this repository.
 Now you should have the `hyf-homework` repository in your own github account.
 2. Clone the `hyf-homework` repository from YOUR github account.